-outputSystemForce < (colvar) Output a system force trajectory for this colvar > Acceptable Values: boolean Default Value: off Description: If colvarsTrajFrequency is defined, and all components support its calculation the total system force on this colvar (i.e. the projection of all interatomic forces culation, the total system force on this colvar (i.e. the projection of all interatomic forces except constraint forces on this colvar - see equation (24) in section 9.3.1) are written to the trajectory file under the label "fs\<name>".
+outputSystemForce < (colvar) Output a system force trajectory for this colvar > Acceptable Values: boolean Default Value: off Description: If colvarsTrajFrequency is defined, and all components support its calculation, the total system force on this colvar (i.e. the projection of all interatomic forces)

+culation, the total system force on this colvar (i.e. the projection of all interatomic forces except constraint forces on this colvar - see equation (25) in section 9.3.1) are written to the trajectory file under the label " $fs<$ mame>".
 The physical unit for this force is kcal/mol divided by the colvar unit.

-outputAppliedForce < (colvar) Output an applied force trajectory for this colvar > Acceptable Values: boolean Default Value: off Description: If colversTweiFuerwares is defined, the total force applied on this colver extendedLagrangian < (colvar) Add extended degree of freedom > Acceptable Values: boolean Default Value: off Description: Adds a fictitious particle to be coupled to the colvar by a harmonic spring.
+outputAppliedForce < (colvar) Output an applied force trajectory for this colvar > Acceptable Values: boolean Default Value: off extendedLagrangian < (colvar) Add extended degree of freedom > Acceptable Values: boolean Default Value: off Description: Adds a fictitious particle to be coupled to the colvar by a harmonic spring.
 The fictitious mass and the force constant of the coupling potential are derived from the parameters extendedTimeConstant and extendedFluctuation, described below.
 Biasing forces on the colvar are applied to this fictitious particle, rather than to the atoms directly.
-This implements the extended Lagrangian formalism used in some metadynamics simulations [26].
+This implements the extended Lagrangian formalism used in some metadynamics simulations [28].

-Description: If colvarsTrajFrequency is defined, the total force applied on this colvar by biases within the colvar module are written to the trajectory under the label "fa\<name>".
+Description: If colvarsTrajFrequency is defined, the total force applied on this colvar by biases within the colvar module are written to the trajectory under the label "fa<name>".
 The physical unit for this force is kcal/mol divided by the colvar unit.